allaway/schematic_db/README.md

 The [SchemaGraph](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/schema_graph/schema_graph.py)  class is used to interact with the Schematic API to create the schema in graph form, and is used by several other classes.

+##### Synapse

+The [Synapse](https://github.com/Sage-Bionetworks/schematic_db/tree/main/schematic_db/synapse) class if a facade for the SynapseClient library.
+It is used by several classes.

+##### Relational Database

+The [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) is an Abstract Base Class.
+This means it is meant to be inherited from and not used.
+It provides no functionality, just as interface.
+Inheriting from it implies that child class must implement it's methods with the same signature.
+This is done so that all the database classes work the same.

+The [SQLAlchemyDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/sql_alchemy_database.py) is not meant to be used, only be inherited from.
+It provides generic  SQLALchemy functionality.

+The [MySQL](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/mysql.py) and [Postgres](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/postgres.py) classes both inherit from the SQLAlchemyDatabase and so inherit it's code and the RelationDatabase interface.

+The [SynapseDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/synapse_database.py) inherits from the RelationDatabase, so it implements the RelationDatabase interface.
+It uses the [Synapse](https://github.com/Sage-Bionetworks/schematic_db/tree/main/schematic_db/synapse) class.

+##### Query Store

+The [QueryStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/query_store/query_store.py) is an Abstract Base Class.
+This means it is meant to be inherited from and not used.
+It provides no functionality, just as interface.
+Inheriting from it implies that child class must implement it's methods with the same signature.
+This is done so that all the query store classes work the same.
+The query store is used by the [RDBQueryer](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_queryer/rdb_queryer.py) class.

+The [SynapseQueryStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/synapse_database.py) inherits from the QueryStore, so it implements its interface.
+It uses the [Synapse](https://github.com/Sage-Bionetworks/schematic_db/tree/main/schematic_db/synapse) class.

+##### RDB Builder

+The [RDBBuilder](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_builder/rdb_builder.py) class is responsible for building the database schema.
+It uses a [Schema](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/schema/schema.py) object to create a [DBConfig](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/db_config/db_config.py).
+This is used to build each table using a [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) object.

+##### RDB Updater

+The [RDBUpdater](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_updater/rdb_updater.py) class is responsible for updating the database when there are new or updated manifests.
+It does NOT update the schema.
+It uses a [ManifestStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/manifest_store/manifest_store.py) to download the manifests and a [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) object to update the database.

+##### RDB Queryer

+The [RDBQueryer](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb_queryer/rdb_queryer.py) class is used to query the database and store the results.
+It uses a [RelationalDatabase](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/rdb/rdb.py) object to query the database, and a [QueryStore](https://github.com/Sage-Bionetworks/schematic_db/blob/main/schematic_db/query_store/query_store.py) object to store the result.